-In order to provide a classroom environment that is conducive to teaching and learning, disruptive behavior is not tolerated.
-Students are also expected to avoid misuse of personal electronic devices and mobile devices.
+In order to provide a classroom environment that is conducive to teaching and learning, disruptive behavior is not tolerated. faculty members are authorized to establish reasonable rules of classroom conduct and decorum.

-If an instructor determines that a student's presence disrupts the learning process or endangers the physical well-being of other persons in the area, the instructor may:

-- Remove the student from the classroom and require a Course Re-entry Agreement with the student before reentry to the classroom. - Recommend to the Provost the permanent removal of the student from the class by administrative withdrawal.
+If an instructor determines that a student's presence disrupts the learning process or endangers the physical well-being of other persons in the area, the instructor may remove the student from the classroom and require a Course Re-entry Agreement with the student before re-entry to the classroom.